darmanilink/Selenium-Helper-Functions/README.md

 -C# version

--psuedo-switch statements in which you can map values to 1 or more lambda functions that can "call" other values (switch reusability)
+-psuedo-switch statements in which you can map values to 1 or more lambda functions (basically a dictionary mapped to 1+ lambdas)

 -wait until clickable function that actually works